-As an alternative, if you happen to have some leftover cooked chicken in the fridge, you could also use that in lieu of the sausage.
+As an alternative, if you happen to have some leftover cooked chicken in the fridge, or some leftover sweet and sour pork, you could also use that in lieu of the sausage.
 Just make sure to chop it up first.
-Leftover Mongolian Beef?
+Still working through that large batch of Mongolian Beef you made the other night?
 Those meaty chunks would be perfect in this dish!

 Do you need more Chinese recipe options to make at home when you’re craving takeout?
 Try these Foodal favorites: